olegknyazev/GameTablesDocs/reference/headers_format.md

 ### Component Type

 *Component Type* locates a component inside a game object.
-Because game object may contain several component, a simple property name may be ambiguous.
+Because game object may contain several components, a simple property name may be ambiguous.
 So, *Component Type* allows you to specify to which exactly component the property should be applied.

 *Component Type* is only appliable to prefabs, it should not be used in cells that target scriptable objects.